|

 The

-songwriter who recounts his experiences with music business
+his professional experiences with the music business in Nashville,

 Country